Summer Positions

 Back to top

-Our Additional Financial Support Application is now available!
-This program is designed to provide additional financial support to make working with Apogee a viable summer employment option.
+Each year, Apogee sets aside a limited amount of funding to serve as Additional Financial Support for summer staff.
+This program is designed to provide additional financial support to make working with Apogee a viable summer employment option for more otherwise-qualified applicants.
 While we encourage applicants from historically marginalized backgrounds to apply, this need-based scholarship is open to all staff members.
 Your application will be reviewed when we are actively offering positions – you will not hear from us about your Additional Financial Support application until that point.
 Depending on each applicant’s needs, Apogee may award Additional Financial Support packages as supplementary salary in their first summer paycheck or through other means (e.g., purchasing a flight to Maine at the beginning of the summer or supporting your Wilderness First Responder certification if our base travel and certification reimbursements* don’t cover the entire costs).
-In most cases, we will inform applicants about any awarded additional financial support in conjunction with their job offer. *Please note that Apogee offers a travel reimbursement to every staff member and also a partial or full reimbursement for required Wilderness First Aid/Responder Certifications.
-As always, please don’t hesitate to reach out to us at staff@apogeeadventures.com with any questions.
-Thank you!
+In most cases, we will inform applicants about any awarded additional financial support in conjunction with their job offer.

 LEADER TESTIMONIALS